HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 Overlapping timeboxes denote concurrent work.

-Time boxes with a range of days indicate that the work MAY be completed at any point during the timebox, but MUST be completed no later than the final day of the timebox.
+Timeboxes with a range of days indicate that the work MAY be completed at any point during the timebox, but MUST be completed no later than the final day of the timebox.

 **Note**: *Input from the Technical Architecture team is integrated on a quarterly basis during Release planning.*